Elementary Turkish: Overview

 Intended Audience

-While it can be used as a self-study aid, this textbook has been developed principally to be used in a classroom under the direction and supervision of a qualified instructor.
-It is intended to correspond to a year of semi-intensive study, with five to six hours of classroom instruction per week (roughly 150 classroom hours a year).
+While it can be used as a self-study aid, this course has been developed principally to be used in a classroom under the direction and supervision of a qualified instructor.
+Each volume is intended to correspond to half a year of semi-intensive study, with five to six hours of classroom instruction per week (roughly 150 classroom hours a year).
 The variety of Turkish presented in this textbook corresponds to standard Turkish, the official language of the Republic of Turkey and the language spoken by educated Turkish speakers.